Spencerx/NeMo-Skills/docs/evaluation/index.md

     ++eval_config.timeout=60
 ```

+!!! tip "Passing Main Arguments with Config Files"

+    For parameters that are difficult to escape on the command line (like `end_reasoning_string='</think>'`),
+    you can use YAML config files instead.
+See [Passing Main Arguments with Config Files](../pipelines/index.md###passing-main-arguments-with-config-files) for details.

 ## Using data on cluster

 Some benchmarks (e.g. ruler) have very large input datasets and it's inefficient to prepare them on a local machine and